preferai/FairRAG/README.md

 (TODO: Add installation instructions and usage examples)

 ## Contributions
 We welcome contributions from the community!
-Please see our contributing guidelines for more information.

 ## License
 This project is licensed under the [Mit License](LICENSE.md) - see the LICENSE.md file for details.